elmtree-askmo/cloudcannon-app/content/learn/biology/how-does-formulating-a-question-contribute-to-scientific-research.md

 url: /learn/biology/questions/how-does-formulating-a-question-contribute-to-scientific-research
 score: -1.0
 related_article1:
-    id: 166912
+    id: 166921
-    title: How do scientists analyze results to evaluate a hypothesis?
+    title: >-
+        What distinguishes a hypothesis from a scientific theory in terms of testing and evidence?
     subject: Biology
-    url: /learn/biology/questions/how-do-scientists-analyze-results-to-evaluate-a-hypothesis
+    url: /learn/biology/questions/what-distinguishes-a-hypothesis-from-a-scientific-theory-in-terms-of-testing-and-evidence
 related_article2:
-    id: 166919
+    id: 166923
-    title: How do organisms acquire and utilize energy for their metabolic processes?
+    title: >-
+        How do phenotypic differences contribute to variation in a population?
     subject: Biology
-    url: /learn/biology/questions/how-do-organisms-acquire-and-utilize-energy-for-their-metabolic-processes
+    url: /learn/biology/questions/how-do-phenotypic-differences-contribute-to-variation-in-a-population
 related_article3:
-    id: 166915
+    id: 166925
-    title: What are the different types of reproduction, and why is reproduction crucial for species continuity?
+    title: >-
+        How is a phylogenetic tree constructed, and why is it important in biology?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-different-types-of-reproduction-and-why-is-reproduction-crucial-for-species-continuity
+    url: /learn/biology/questions/how-is-a-phylogenetic-tree-constructed-and-why-is-it-important-in-biology
 related_article4:
-    id: 166907
+    id: 166914
-    title: What is the role of observation in scientific inquiry?
+    title: >-
+        How do organisms respond to stimuli, and why is this important?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-observation-in-scientific-inquiry
+    url: /learn/biology/questions/how-do-organisms-respond-to-stimuli-and-why-is-this-important
 related_article5:
-    id: 166916
+    id: 166922
+    title: >-
-    title: What processes are involved in growth and development, and how do nutrients play a role?
+        What are the main characteristics of the domain Bacteria, and what role do they play in ecosystems?
     subject: Biology
-    url: /learn/biology/questions/what-processes-are-involved-in-growth-and-development-and-how-do-nutrients-play-a-role
+    url: /learn/biology/questions/what-are-the-main-characteristics-of-the-domain-bacteria-and-what-role-do-they-play-in-ecosystems
 ---

 &nbsp;